theNewDynamic/oregonsadventurecoast.com/content/sitepages/claw-some-crab-cake-bake-off.md

 ### GENERAL INFORMATION

 This is a cake baking contest.
-A Cake is an item made with flour, eggs, flavorings and topped with an icing of some sort.
+A cake is an item made with flour, eggs, flavorings and topped with an icing of some sort.
 These could be cupcakes as well as any size cake.
 This is not a CRAB dish but a bakery item.

 ### WHO CAN ENTER?

-Any and all people are welcome to enter the bake off!
+Any and all people are welcome to enter the bake-off!
 Kids and Adults of any age are welcome to participate.
 Both inexperienced and experienced bakers are eligible to enter.
-There will be an amateur and a professional category.
+There is an amateur and a professional category.

 Contestants may work individually or with a team. _(Prizes will be awarded to 1 member per team only, NOT each individual.)_